nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 ## Next Steps
 Since this is just an experiment, there's an easy way out: abandon the overhead videos & stick to ground level.

-The easy way would be to pivot my application so that I'm detecting Assuming I stay on the track of detecting potholes from an ariel view, we'll need to do a few things to correct our training
+But that's kind of a cop-out, so I want to think through how I would solve this in the real world. we'll need to do a few things to correct our training
 - More training data that better matches the overhead usecase.
 Kaggle has a bunch of pothole datasets, so does Huggingface and I could cultivate my own training images, get some Kaggle has many datasets available,
 - retrain
 - reinference